ViljamiRii/Kaulin/README.md

 laske_miljoonaan()

-Kesto: 16 ms
+Kesto: 1345 ms
 ```
-Tästä voi huomata, että kieli on todella huonosti optimoitu, eikä sitä kannata käyttää raskasta laskemista varten.
-Python on noin 23 kertaa nopeampi.
+Tästä voi huomata, että kieli on huonosti optimoitu, eikä sitä kannata käyttää raskasta laskemista varten.
+Python on noin 4 kertaa nopeampi.
 > As we can see from this example, the language is poorly optimized and should not be used for heavy calculations.
-Python is about 23 times faster.
+Python is about 4 times faster.

 # Syntax korostus
 >Syntax highighting